neuro-actions/mlflow/README.md

 # Run your personal MLFlow server on top of Neu.ro platform with neuro-flow

 This is a [`neuro-flow`](https://github.com/neuro-inc/neuro-flow) action launching an instance of [MLFlow tracking server](https://www.mlflow.org/docs/latest/tracking.html).
-You might use it to track your ML experiments, model trainings as well as deploying those models to production using our [MLFlow2Seldon intrgration](https://github.com/neuro-inc/mlops-k8s-mlflow2seldon)
+You might use it to track your ML experiments and model trainings as well as deploying the models to production using our [MLFlow2Seldon integration](https://github.com/neuro-inc/mlops-k8s-mlflow2seldon)

 MLFlow action exposes several parametes, two of which are mandatory: `backend_store_uri` and `default_artifact_root`.